Introduction to CascadaScript: Concurrent by Default, Sequential by Exception

 All operations read and write to shared variables or objects.
 The complexity explodes:

 • Manual dependency tracking.
 Should operation A await operation B before updating state?
-Which operations can safely run in parallel?
+Which operations can safely run concurrently?
 You trace through every possible execution order in your head.

 • Get the order wrong: race conditions.
 Operation A reads a value, operation B modifies it, operation A writes based on the stale value.
 Your state is corrupted.

 • Over-serialize to be safe?
 Make everything await everything else to avoid conflicts.
-Now your parallel code runs sequentially anyway.
+Now your concurrent code runs sequentially anyway.

 • Changes ripple everywhere.
 Add one new operation that touches shared state?
 Review every other operation to ensure no new conflicts.
 Your code becomes brittle and impossible to refactor.